 Understanding Relationships and Attachment

-Struggles in relationships often stem not from a lack of love, but from old emotional wounds that get reactivated in closeness.
+Struggles in relationships often stem not from a lack of love, but from old emotional wounds that get reactivated in intimate relationships.
 Our earliest relationships shape how we relate—not just to others, but to ourselves.

 Attachment patterns are formed early.

-The way you connect (or disconnect) in adult relationships often mirrors the emotional dynamics you experienced with caregivers.
-If those early bonds were insecure, you may now struggle with intimacy, trust, or fear of abandonment.
+The way you connect (or disconnect) in adult relationships often mirrors the emotional dynamics you experienced in early life.
+If those early bonds were not safe, you may now struggle with intimacy, trust, or fear of abandonment.

 Defenses interfere with love.

 When we’ve been hurt, we protect ourselves.
-Over time, those protections—like withdrawing, pleasing, blaming, or avoiding—become automatic, even when they no longer serve us.
-These defenses block emotional closeness and cause misunderstandings.
+Over time, those protections—like withdrawing, pleasing, blaming, or avoiding—become automatic.
+These defenses block emotional closeness and perpetuate unhealthy relational patterns.

 Conflict often masks deeper feelings.

-Arguments and distancing are frequently fueled by underlying emotions like grief, fear, longing, or rage.
+Arguments and distancing are often fueled by underlying emotions such as grief, fear, longing, or anger.
 I’m here to help you access the vulnerable truths beneath reactive patterns.

 We repeat what we haven’t resolved.